Islandora/documentation/docs/user-documentation/file_viewers.md

 ### Logic:

-If the node has the right term then that context is triggered so the node gets shown in your custom view mode which you configured for that content type to include a custom "field" that is an EVA view which displays the node's attached media rendered in your media view mode which for that media type will display the media's file in that viewer.
+- If a node has the right term
+- then a context is triggered
+- so the node gets shown in a custom view mode
+- which you configured for that content type
+- to include a custom "field" that is an EVA view
+- which displays the node's attached media rendered in your media view mode
+- which for that media type is configured
+- to display nothing but the file in a viewer.

 ### Relevant files: